-In this article, you will learn about 10 easy ways to improve bathroom safety for elderly.
+In this article, you will learn about 10 easy ways to improve bathroom safety for the elderly.
 You or anyone else in your family will be able to enjoy baths without the fear of falling or slipping.
 With this information, you will also be able to help others do the same.

 Bathrooms should be as enjoyable as possible, yet a big part of elderly injuries occurs there.
-That’s why I wrote this article to show you 10 simple tips on how to improve bathroom safety for elderly.
+That’s why I wrote this article to show you 10 simple tips on how to improve bathroom safety for the elderly.
 It doesn’t take much, but it will bring peace to your mind.